qsamiot-ctrl/PERCYMAT/README.md

 **PERCYMAT** is an interactive web application developed in R (Shiny) designed for predictive modeling and Artificial Intelligence (AI) assisted diagnosis in the context of **Chronic Lymphocytic Leukemia (CLL)**.

-The computational pipeline is strictly engineered to comply with the **TRIPOD-AI** guidelines, mitigating optimism bias (overfitting) and preventing data leakage in small clinical cohorts.
+The computational pipeline is strictly engineered to comply with **TRIPOD-AI** guidelines, mitigating optimism bias (overfitting) and preventing data leakage in small clinical cohorts.

 ---

 ## ⚖️ Citation & Attribution Clause

-If you use this application, its source code, the underlying algorithmic architecture, or any generated results for clinical practice, research, academic publications, or commercial purposes, **you must explicitly cite and credit the author**:
+If you use this application, its source code, the underlying algorithmic architecture, or any generated results for clinical practice, research, academic publications, or commercial purposes, **you must explicitly cite and credit the author:**

-> **Dr. Quentin AMIOT** > *Author and Principal Developer of PERCYMAT v2.4*
+> **Dr. Quentin AMIOT**
+> *Author and Principal Developer of PERCYMAT v2.4*

 **Recommended Citation Format for Publications:**
 > *Amiot, Q. (2026).
 PERCYMAT v2.4: Advanced AI-driven pipeline for Chronic Lymphocytic Leukemia cytometric modeling and diagnosis.
 GitHub Repository.*